medic/cht-docs/content/en/contribute/code/workflow.md

 ### Reviewing

+#### Code review guidelines

 The author and reviewer should use this [guide to code reviewing](https://google.github.io/eng-practices/review/developer/).

+#### Code review timeliness

+The team aims to get code done and merged quickly.
+This gets improvements into the hands of users faster and also allows developers to stay focused on the task at hand and see it through to production.
+Timely code reviews are important to making this happen.

+Code reviews should be completed within 24 hours of assignment (excluding weekends and holidays).
+In some cases, a code review may not be possible if a larger discussion needs to be had for design choices or solution objectives, but even in cases like those, some feedback is still to be expected within 24 hours.

 ### Updating The Issue With What You Actually Did